Tuguegarao Cathedral: History

-The church sustained heavy damage during World War II and was subsequently rebuilt by Bishop Constance Jurgens.
+The church sustained heavy damage during World War II, that resulted in the loss of its records, and was subsequently rebuilt by Bishop Constance Jurgens.

 Architecture

 The cathedral's façade is described as whimsical and playful.
 Most notable of all its features is the broken and crested pediment that is mirrored in other churches in the Cagayan Valley namely, the churches of Dupax del Sur and Bambang and Saint Dominic's Cathedral in Nueva Vizcaya.
 Archival photos of the Calasiao Church in Pangasinan also showed that it once had the “Cagayan-style” pediment.
 Other notable architectural features of the church are consistently repeated on many of its parts and on the Ermita de San Jacinto, a Spanish-era brick chapel located on the opposite site of the Tuguegarao city proper.